mndillon/toki-pona-nanpa-linja-n/README.md

 ### okala
 - Contain **k**, which no digit word has
 - Do not end in **-n** signalling more of the number to follow
-- Meaning evokes “next section/context” (poka la), then drop 'p' at start
+- Meaning derived from “next section/context” (poka la), then drop 'p' at start
 - Can be used with tenpo for hour and minute delimiter
 - Adds more context, makes the assumption that the strings of digits represent numeric values

-### ekipi
+### esewi
-- Contains **k**, which no digit word has
+- Contains **S**, which no digit word has
 - Does not end in **-n** signalling more of the number to follow
-- Meaning evokes “division”, derived from "kipisi"
+- Meaning derived from "sewi"
 - Adds more context, makes the assumption that the strings of digits represent numeric values

 ### nike
 - Contains **k**, which no digit word has
 - Does not end in **-n** signalling more of the number to follow
-- Meaning evokes "negative", derived from "ike"
+- Meaning derived from "ike"
 - Always occurs at the start of a numeric expression (after nanpa)
 - Adds more context, makes the assumption that the string of digits represents a numeric value